Axelngandu/Contacts_Manager_/README.md

 Contacts are sorted and classified
 # warning
-This code only works under windows ;)
+This code only works on windows ;)